If you're planning to celebrate Songkran in Bangkok, you're in for a crazy experience.

 In case you don't know it yet, Songkran is more than the huge countrywide water fight we see everywhere nowadays.

 Before the festival, Songkran is first and foremost the Thai New Year.

-Officially, Thailand use the Thai lunar calendar and not the Gregorian calendar.
+Officially, Thailand uses the Thai lunar calendar and not the Gregorian calendar.
 So for example 2020 is B.E 2563 in Thailand.

-Part of the original celebration include pouring scented water onto the elders hands to apologize for your sins and ask for their blessing. (more about the tradtion)
+Part of the original celebration includes pouring scented water onto the elders' hands to apologize for your sins and ask for their blessing. (more about the tradition)

-Even though that is still true and most Thais celebrate Songkran in a more traditional way, spending time with their family, going to the temple... in some big cities like Bangkok, things have turn it into the massive water fights that we know today.
+Even though that is still true and most Thais celebrate Songkran in a more traditional way, spending time with their family, going to the temple... in some big cities like Bangkok, Chiang Mai or Pattaya, things have turned it into the massive water fights we know today.

-And that's a really good news if you're into crazy parties !
+And that's really good news if you're into crazy parties!

-You have massive water fights, a ton of pool parties, huge music festivals and even parties in the streets.
+You have massive water fights everywhere, a ton of pool parties, huge music festivals, and even parties in the streets.

 When is Songkran ?